moseskamira/AndroidToDosList/README.md

 - The AndroidToDosList is intended to access and consume the API that displays a list of To Dos on an Android device.

 ## Other Objectives
-- To implement the use of Retrofit for http requests.
+- To implement Retrofit for http requests.
 - To implement RX Java in Android Application
 - Consumed API: https://jsonplaceholder.typicode.com/posts